 Helping people understand and manage their use of alcohol, prescription medications, or other drugs after a disaster.

-- Helping Families Deal With the Stress of Relocation After a Disaster (PDF: 9 pages)
+- Helping Families Deal With the Stress of Relocation After a Disaster (PDF)

 - SAMHSA Disaster Distress Helpline and Text to Talk line